KirollosNagi/DesignPatterns_singleton/README.md

 I am implementing a simple singleton logger here to show the importance and significance of this design pattern.

 I have also went ahead afterwards and made the logger thread-safe to work with multithreading applications and remain a singleton.

+Then lastly, I went ahead and used lazy initialization instead of actually worrying about initialization using locking.